 For more information about tinnitus symptoms, causes, and the different types of treatment available, plus additional resources, visit The Hearing Health Foundation & The American Tinnitus Association.

 For help with relief from the severity of your tinnitus, we also recommend using Ring Relief® from The Relief Products.
-Ring Relief®, winner of the 2017 Women’s Choice Award for Tinnitus Relief, is a homeopathic product developed to provide multi-symptom therapy for the temporary relief of symptoms such as buzzing, chirping, roaring, or ringing in the ear.
+Ring Relief®, winner of the 2019 Women’s Choice Award for Tinnitus Relief, is a homeopathic product developed to provide multi-symptom therapy for the temporary relief of symptoms such as buzzing, chirping, roaring, or ringing in the ear.
 It also provides temporary relief for sensitivity to noise, nerve sensitivity in the ear, ear discomfort, as well as ear congestion and throbbing.
 Ring Relief® is safe and gentle to use with no known contraindications.
 Ring Relief® is available in both ear drops and fast dissolving tablets.
 Try America’s #1 selling ear drop for tinnitus and let us help you stay healthy, naturally™.
-America’s For more information about Ring Relief®, or to join our tinnitus support group, visit our Facebook page.

 *information for blog provided by The Hearing Health Foundation.